AI For Burst Pipe Calls

 It follows the company's rules.
 Some calls can be escalated immediately.
 Others create a clean callback summary for the owner, dispatcher, or technician.

-Why build a burst pipe call plan separate from a plumbing page?
+Why build a burst pipe call path separate from a plumbing page?

 Because burst pipe callers search and decide differently.
 They care about speed, water spread, shutoff, access, damage, photos, and whether the company sounds prepared.